amendezcabrera/node-postgresql-docker/README.md

 If you don't follow this last two steps you will see some errors in the console

+After doing this you can modify the NodeJS project files in the app folder and thanks to `nodemon` you should automatically see your changes by loading the [web server URL](http://localhost:81) in your browser

 ## Documentation

 After composing the included containers you are going to have some services listening and binded to your host, access them through: